khurrumsaleem/pynuctran/README.md

 ## Library Documentation

 <div align="justify">
 Before reading this section, you must have the basic idea of object-oriented programming (OOP).
 This section uses the standard OOP terms to ensure effective explanation.
 Of course, thanks to the simplicity of the method implemented in PyNUCTRAN.
 Consequently, the library consists of a small number of classes and structures.
-You will discover that the library only has 600++ lines of Python code, which is a lot less than the state-of-the-art Monte Carlo transport codes!
+You will discover that the algorithm requires <80 lines of Python code, which is a lot less than the state-of-the-art solvers!
 </div>